XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 {{site.div-expand}}
 <img src="{{site.baseurl}}/assets/images/setup_jekyll" alt="Set up and run a jekyll theme"/>
 {{site.end-div-expand}}
 I am using a Mac which has pre-installed Ruby.
-You may need to download [Ruby] (https://www.ruby-lang.org/en/downloads/), if 'bundle install' is not working, you may also need to install it using this command 'gem install bundle'.
+You may need to download [Ruby](https://www.ruby-lang.org/en/downloads/), if 'bundle install' is not working, you may also need to install it using this command 'gem install bundle'.

 <br/>